sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 8. Repeat steps 1-5 to create a second eyepiece.

 9. Before inserting the NoIR cameras into the eyepieces, remove the dab of glue on the side of the lens (just inside the square outer case) which prevents adjustment of the camera focus.
 Dig out the glue using a small tool such as a needle or small pair of scissors, until the lens can be rotated smoothly using the "IMX519 Key" 3D print.
-After the glue is removed, use the key to unscrew the lens until it protrudes from its square case about 2-3 mm.
+After the glue is removed, use the key to unscrew the lens until it protrudes from its square case by ~2 mm.

 10. On each eyepiece, place the assembled IRLED PCB into the cutout on the side of the eyepiece enclosure, and insert a NoIR camera into the camera slot.
 Holding the IRLED PCB and camera in place, slide the "Clip" 3D print over the camera and LED board, bending the clip so that it grabs the ledges of the eyepiece next to the LED boad, securing the camera board in place.